jonathanburgossaldivia/openssl_reinstall/README.md

 # openssl_reinstall
-Solve problem on arch linux usr/lib/libcrypto.so.3: version `OPENSSL_3.0.0' not found
+Solve problem on Arch Linux usr/lib/libcrypto.so.3: version `OPENSSL_3.0.0' not found

+Start with su command, run this commands with root privileges

 ```
 cd /usr/src